 Some self-employed persons are obliged to contribute to the public pension scheme, including in the case of sideline self-employment.
 Such persons include teachers, artists, and journalists.
 A list of self-employed professions which are obliged to contribute can be found in Section 2 of the German Social Code (SGB) VI.
 If your income from self-employed work does not exceed the relevant monthly tax-free allowance you can apply for an exemption.

-Do you receive unemployment benefit (“Arbeitslosengeld I”) and would like to go self-employed in the form of sideline employment?
+Do you receive unemployment benefit (“Arbeitslosengeld”) and would like to go self-employed in the form of sideline employment?
 This may well be possible after you have discussed it with the Federal Employment Agency.
 The main requirement is that your sideline job does not exceed 15 hours a week.
 The profit from your self-employed work will be offset against your unemployment benefit after the deduction of a tax-free allowance.
 Are you planning to start a full-time business to end your unemployment?
-The Federal Employment Agency can help you with a start-up grant.
+The Federal Employment Agency can help you with a start-up grant (“Gründungszuschuss).

 You must inform your statutory health insurance provider when starting self-employed work.
 Some self-employed persons are obliged to contribute to the public pension scheme, including in the case of sideline self-employment.

-Anyone who has reached legal retirement age (65 years of age, since 2012 rising in stages to 67) and receives a regular pension is allowed to earn additional money as a self-employed person without limitation.
+Anyone who receives a regular pension or an early retirement pension is allowed to earn additional money as a self-employed person without limitation.

-If you receive an early retirement pension, i.e. before reaching the legal retirement age, areduced earning capacity pension or bereavement benefit, such as in the case of widows/widowers or orphans, there is a tax-free allowance and an individual upper limit for additional earnings.
+If you receive a reduced earning capacity pension or bereavement benefit, such as in the case of widows/widowers or orphans, there is a tax-free allowance and an individual upper limit for additional earnings.
 Some self-employed persons are obliged to contribute to the public pension scheme, including in the case of sideline self-employment.
 Make sure to get advice!